 The City maintains a large balance of match funds from past projects.
 Still, the City remains committed to providing local housing funds to affordable housing projects.
-In August 2020, Kiku Crossisng, consisting of 223 affordable family rental unitswas granted planning approval from the Planning Comission and City Council.
-Throughout the 2020-2021 program year, this project continued to undergo additional design revisions.
+In March 2022, Kiku Crossing, consisting of 223 affordable family rental units began construction.
+Construction continued throughout the 2022-2023 program year.
 This project will leverage Low Income Housing Tax Credits, bond financing, and other anticipated sources including greater than \$7.5 million in city housing funds and greater than \$5.2 million in Affordable Housing Funds from the County.